Air Defense

 • Yenisei radar

 The 96L6-TsP is a Russian mobile acquisition and all-altitude surveillance radar in the 96L6 family, associated in open sources with upgraded S-350, S-400, and higher-tier Russian air-defense networks.
-It is described as a dual-array active electronically scanned radar that can work with passive 96L6-VP modules, giving Russian batteries a broader air-picture sensor for aircraft, UAV, missile, and high-altitude target detection.
+It is reported as a dual-panel phased-array radar that can work with passive 96L6-VP modules in a 96L6-AP active-passive configuration, giving Russian batteries a broader air-picture sensor for aircraft, UAV, missile, and high-altitude target detection.

 Role in Conflicts